 Make Your Own Dog Toys from Inexpensive Materials

-Edited by Mian Sheilette Ong, Anonymous, Lynn, Jen M and 1 other
+Edited by Mian Sheilette Ong, Lynn, Jen M, Eng and 2 others

-The best dog toys are all that you think about when you have a furry kid of your own.
-They have to be entertaining and durable so that your dog won't make toys out of your clothes, gadgets, or shoes.
+The best dog toys are important for your furry companions.
+The toys have to be entertaining and durable so your dog won't make toys out of your clothes, gadgets, slippers or shoes.
 You could just make your way to the local pet store and look at the sales they have on dog toys.
-On the other hand, you could make your own dog toys through the following inexpensive techniques:
+On the other hand, why not make your own dog toys inexpensively by following the techniques below:

 - Dip the old socks in juice to add flavor to them.
 You can even place the socks in the freezer and bring them out for hydration and cooling.